Shannon Scott

 Shannon Scott made his NBL debut with the Cairns Taipans at 29 years of age.
 He scored four points in his first game.

-Picked by most to finish bottom of the ladder, Cairns opened the season by defeating grand finalists Tasmania (106-84), South East Melbourne (85-76) and the reigning champions Sydney (83-78) to start the season on a 5-1 run, their only loss being to Perth (76-105).
+Picked by many to finish at the bottom of the ladder, Cairns stunned the competition by starting the season 5-1.
+The Taipans opened with victories over grand finalists Tasmania (106-84), South East Melbourne (85-76), and reigning champions Sydney (83-78).
+Their only early loss came against Perth (76-105).

-In the last NBL game of 2022 Cairns delivered the most remarkable of comebacks to beat the Adelaide 36ers, 86-83, without MVP contender Keanu Pinder missed the game for Cairns after suffering a ankle injury.
-Scott, finishing the game scoring by 22 of the last 25 points, including a clutch three with 31 seconds to go, to give the Taipans the lead.
-Scott led all scorers with a season high 31 points, 4 assists and 4 rebounds, shooting 73% from the field and 5/7 from beyond the arc.
+In their final game of 2022, Cairns completed a remarkable comeback to defeat Adelaide (86-83) without Pinder, who was sidelined with an ankle injury.
+Scott led the charge, scoring 22 of the team’s last 25 points, including a clutch three-pointer with 31 seconds remaining to secure the lead.
+He finished with a season-high 31 points, 4 assists, and 4 rebounds, shooting 73% from the field and 5/7 from beyond the arc.

-A common Taipans’ trait this season was snapping opposition win streaks.
-This included snapping Brisbane’s three-game win streak in November (90-82) and ending the Kings’ record 17-game road winning streak (94-88) in a overtime thriller.
+A defining trait of the Taipans this season was their ability to end opposition winning streaks.
+They snapped Brisbane’s three-game win streak in November (90-82) and ended Sydney’s record 17-game road winning streak with a thrilling overtime victory (94-88).

-Pinder (16.9 points, 9.3 rebounds, 2.4 assists, and 1.3 steals) was named in the All-NBL Second Team as winning the Most Improved Player for a second consecutive season which had never been done before.
-Rookie Sam Waardenburg (11.3 points, 5.6 rebounds, and 1.1 assists) collected the league’s Next Generation Award, which replaced the Rookie of the Year award that season.
+Keanu Pinder (16.9 points, 9.3 rebounds, 2.4 assists, and 1.3 steals) was named to the All-NBL Second Team and made history by winning the Most Improved Player award for a second consecutive season.
+Rookie Sam Waardenburg (11.3 points, 5.6 rebounds, and 1.1 assists) received the Next Generation Award, replacing the traditional Rookie of the Year honor.

 BRISBANE BULLETS